 Social media managers do exactly what their title suggests: They manage social media accounts for their clients.
-This stay at home mom job requires some writing skill, a natural talent for knowing what sort of posts have the tendency to be shared the most, and an ability to keep content relevant and interesting without being reactionary or needlessly controversial.
+This stay-at-home mom job requires some writing skills, a natural talent for knowing what sort of posts have the tendency to be shared the most, and an ability to keep content relevant and interesting without being reactionary or needlessly controversial.

 Not everyone possesses these skills naturally, which is why we recommend the Social Media Management Boot Camp at Udemy.
 This online course will give you all the tools you need to succeed at managing the social media accounts of small- and medium-sized businesses.

 There is a huge mountain of video and audio data in the world today, and many industries need that data reduced to the written word.
 Lawyers and medical professionals, in particular, rely heavily on written transcripts of audiotaped and videotaped statements and recordings.
 While automated, AI-driven software has made great strides in converting the spoken word to a written transcript, humans are still needed to do the bulk of transcription work.